segmentio/segment-docs/src/engage/journeys/journey-context.md

 #### Contextual delay

 A contextual delay introduces a wait period based on time-related data in journey context.
-This ensures workflows align with real-world events.
+This keeps workflows aligned with real-world events.

 For example, a journey can wait until one hour before an `Appointment Start Time` to send a reminder email.
 The delay reads from journey context but doesn't add any new data to it.